6 dos and don'ts of sales tax compliance (feat. Avalara)

 Some states, like Illinois and Oklahoma, also have outlet reporting requirements, which means businesses with multiple locations must break out their sales by location and file separate sales tax returns.
 It's important to pay attention to outlet reporting requirements because they can significantly impact your filing and remittance burden in states with these rules.

-An understanding of the state-by-state guide for sales tax returns filing and remittance is critical.
+It’s also critical to have a strong understanding of the state-by-state guide for sales tax returns filing and remittance.
 When you register to do business in a state, you essentially become a sales tax collector for the state.
 Your company is expected to collect sales tax on taxable transactions and remit the appropriate amount to the jurisdiction.
 While this may not be the most exciting part of doing business, it's critical to maintaining compliance.

 Automation is the number one tax compliance strategy employed by leading companies compared with their trailing peers.
 Aberdeen Research found that these market leaders are three times more likely to automate sales tax.